nastushan/open-cravat-modules-karchinlab/annotators/cardioboost/cardioboost.md

 # CardioBoost

 CardioBoost is a disease-specific machine learning classifier to predict the pathogenicity of rare (gnomAD Allele Frequency <=0.1%) missense variant in genes associated with cardiomyopathies and arrhythmias that outperforms existing genome-wide prediction tools.
-The methods and evaluations are described fully in our manuscript available on bioRxiv.
-The source code for the manuscript, along with all data and code necessary to reproduce the analyses, is available on GitHub.
-The web app was built using Shiny.

 ## Inherited Cardiac Conditions